flax-lang/flax/README.md

 I work on Flax in my spare time, and as the lone developer I cannot guarantee continuous development.
 I'm no famous artist but this is my magnum opus, so it'll not be abandoned anytime soon.

-Development is currently on hiatus.
-Regular work will resume NET 2019-12-09.

 ### Language Goals